WorkNicolas/hotel/README.md

 ## Installation:
-1. Create environment variables that match the CONSTANTS declared in `src/db/Connector.java`
+1. Create environment variables that match the CONSTANTS declared in `src/db/Connector.java`.
+2. Don't forget to create the DB associated with DB_NAME.
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.